Doctor of Sciences

+A Doctor of Sciences is a higher doctoral degree that was awarded in the Russian Empire, the Soviet Union and many Commonwealth of Independent States countries.
+It is currently awarded in some post-soviet nations, particularly Russia and Belarus.
+One of the prerequisites for receiving a Doctor of Sciences degree is obtaining a PhD-equivalent Candidate of Sciences degree.
+In addition, the Doctor of Sciences conferral also requires applicants to demonstrate significant and outstanding contributions to their research field.
+This degree is generally regarded as recognition for a lifetime of academic achievements rather than an ordinary academic degree achieved through courses and theses.

 History

-The "Doctor of Sciences" degree was introduced in the Russian Empire in 1819 and abolished in 1917.
-Later it was revived in the USSR on January 13, 1934, by a decision of the Council of People's Commissars of the USSR.
-By the same decision, a lower degree, "Candidate of Sciences" (kandidat nauk), roughly the Russian equivalent to the research doctorate in other countries, was first introduced.
-This system was generally adopted by the USSR/Russia and many post-Soviet/Eastern bloc states, including Bulgaria, Belarus, former Czechoslovakia, Poland (since abolished), and Ukraine.
+The Doctor of Sciences degree was introduced in the Russian Empire in 1819 and abolished in 1917.
+Later it was revived in the USSR on January 13, 1934, by the Council of People's Commissars of the USSR.
+In the same decision, a lower degree, "Candidate of Sciences" (kandidat nauk), roughly the Russian equivalent to the research doctorate in other countries, was first introduced.
+This system was generally adopted by the USSR/Russia and many post-Soviet/Eastern bloc states, including Bulgaria, Belarus, former Czechoslovakia, Kazakhstan, Poland and Ukraine.
+Since the 1990s, however, many post-soviet nations no longer award a Doctor of Sciences degree.

-But note that the former Yugoslav degree "Doktor nauka" / "Доктор наука" / "Doktor znanosti", still awarded by Bosnia Herzegovina, Croatia, Montenegro, North Macedonia, Serbia, and Slovenia follows the Bologna Process and is therefore equivalent to either a PhD, or to a higher doctorate, depending on the institution awarding the degree.
+Nations that do still award the Doctor of Sciences degree, Bosnia Herzegovina, Croatia, Montenegro, North Macedonia, Serbia, and Slovenia, follow the Bologna Process, and therefore the Doctor of Sciences degree is equivalent to either a PhD or a higher doctorate, depending on the institution awarding the degree.